 This is my hot mess of a hose area in our backyard.
 Granted we are only entering our third summer at this home so tackling this eyesore was pretty far down on the to-do list.

-The hose spigot is actually behind the fence (in the front yard) but we need the hose accessible to the backyard so it used to rest in a pile amidst hosta and ferns.
-At least it was wound up and in a neat pile but still not looking so pretty.
+The hose spigot is actually behind the fence (in the front yard) but we need the hose accessible to the backyard.
+It usually rests in an unsightly pile amidst hosta and ferns.
+At least it was wound up and neat but still not looking so pretty.

-I removed the giant hosta and relocated it, added some fresh mulch and put the new planter in place.
-You simply lift up the flower planter box and move it to the side to access the hose:
+First I removed the giant hosta plant and relocated it.
+Then I added some fresh mulch and put the new planter in place.
+To access the hose you simply lift up the flower planter box and move it to the side.

 The hose I used is 75 feet long and fits just right with the planter in place.
 We definitely don’t use the hose every day but fairly often and I don’t mind winding it back into the planter to keep things neat.